• Skip to primary navigation

 Ground cinnamon is a fine, powdery spice that is easy to add to recipes.

-When used in baking, cinnamon can be substituted for apple pie spice.
+When used in baking, cinnamon can be substituted for apple pie spice - or explore ground cinnamon swap options for baking.

 This spice blend typically contains cinnamon, nutmeg, and allspice.